 As one of the pioneers of multi-state lottery games, the Maryland Lottery was influential in paving the way for its draw-style games.
 In 1996, it introduced The Big Game, which would lay the foundation for Mega Millions in 2002.

-Under the auspice of the state legislature and with subsequent amendments, the Maryland Lottery has since expanded to oversee video lottery terminals (2002) and casinos in Maryland (2010), and now Maryland sports betting.
+Under the auspice of the state legislature and with subsequent amendments, the Maryland Lottery has since expanded to oversee video lottery terminals (2002), casinos in Maryland (2010), and now Maryland sports betting.